AlexB52/retest/README.md

 # Retest

-Retest is a small gem to help refactor code by watching a file change and running its matching spec.
+Retest is a small command line tool to help refactor code by watching a file change and running its matching spec.
 You don't need a configuration file to start refactoring.

+## Why?
 It is advised to be one `cmd + z` away from green tests when refactoring.
 This means running tests after every line change.
 Let Retest rerun your tests after every file change you make.

-This is my take on solving tests rerun.
-It is meant to be simple and follow testing conventions encountered in Ruby projects.
-It is probably unstable and unflexible but covers my need.
+Retest gem is meant to be simple and follow testing conventions encountered in Ruby projects.
+It is probably unstable and unflexible.
 Give it a go you can uninstall it easily.
+If you think the matching pattern could be improved please raise an issue.

 For stable, yet more and fully fledged solutions, some cli tools already exists: [autotest](https://github.com/grosser/autotest), [guard](https://github.com/guard/guard), [zentest](https://github.com/seattlerb/zentest)

-This is a work in progress and the end goal is to have an executable that works as follow:

-* Works with RSpec, MiniTest, Rake commands & bash commands (not aliases).
-* Works when run in a Docker container.
-* When a test file is not found run the last command again.
-* When multiple test files are found, ask  which file to run and save the answer.

 ## Installation